cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Transaction or tx: A process.
 Exchange of digital value
 - Tx Cost: The cost of a transaction
 - Ubuntu: Free, open-source Linux distributive
-- Unbond:
+- Unbond: To get your tokens ready for bieng liquid
 - Unstake: Unfreeze your tokens to make them liquid
 - Uptime: The amount of time a validator node was working without stopping/missing blocks
 - Urbit: A 4th generation computing project.
 Your personal server with a virtual machine
 - URL/URI: Unified locator resource.
 The link in web2 pointing to any resource
 - Validator: A node or a person running a node to support the infrastructure
 - Vesting: Locking tokens for some time to receive something at the end of time
-- Vesting Companion:
+- Vesting Companion: A programm that helps cyber to vest tokens during the auction from one chain in another
 - Veto: A message/voice used to refuse something with authority
 - Web-2: The internet before blockchain
 - Web-3: The new internet where communication is safer, more efficient and incentivized